 Most employers consider project-based courses like boot camps as a standard mark.
 Research on the importance of project-based learning for kids advised that the education system should shift its focus from bookish knowledge to project-based learning.
 Also, the report says that employees need a project-based learning program to handle highly skilled jobs.
 Bootcamps offered by ed-tech platforms provide a way to develop essential skills required to survive in the growing economy.

-According to a survey, the main reasons behind the requirement of project-based course by employers are:
+According to a survey, the main reasons behind the requirement of project-based courses by employers are:

 - It ensures that candidates have the required skill.